 Quitting sugar to get the emergency stress system going is misguided.
 Still, unfortunately, there are plenty of ways to manipulate people with what can sometimes look like the correct information.

 And it’s easy to think that the information you’re handing out is correct when what you got sold was faulty foundations.

 On the other hand, although largely ignored, there is good quality biological evidence demonstrating the relationship between the intentional promotion of a ketogenic state and disease progression.

 Particularly when examined in the context of other known stressful and inflammatory physiological responses to sugar restriction, warnings against quitting sugar seem to get based on logically consistent and convincing arguments.

 Ketones and lactate “fuel” tumor growth and metastasis.
 Cell Cycle 2010 Sep 1; 9(17): 3506–3514.

 …our…observations may…explain the close and emerging association between diabetes and cancer susceptibility…diabetes and fasting/starvation…are known to be highly ketogenic and…consistent with our…hypothesis that ketone production fuels tumor growth…given our current findings that ketones increase tumor growth, cancer patients and their dieticians may want to re-consider the use of a “ketogenic diet” as a form of anti-cancer therapy.

-These two factors (concerning FFA’s, particularly polyunsaturated in composition) play a significant role in the development and advancement of many inflammatory conditions, including diabetes and cancer.
+These two factors (concerning FFA’s, particularly polyunsaturated in composition) play a significant role in developing and advancing many inflammatory conditions, including diabetes and cancer.

-The idea that ‘sugar feeds cancer’ doesn’t make sense when you know the role that fat and amino acids play in cancer growth and spread, and when you understand how sugar helps to reduce stress substance exposure.
+The idea that “sugar feeds cancer” doesn’t make sense when you know the role that fat and amino acids play in cancer growth and spread and when you understand how sugar helps to reduce stress substance exposure.

-Remember that some people benefit from promoting one view over another, and not all ‘scientific’ studies, or interpretations of studies, are a reflection of the truth.
+Remember that some people benefit from promoting one view over another, and not all “scientific” studies, or interpretations of studies, are a reflection of the truth.